Lazy Luddite Log

 Citizens Electoral Council - The CEC is an insular cult-like group with international connections to the LaRouche Movement.
 They think some of the strangest things and nobody trusts them.
 They deride rock-and-roll and for that alone I oppose them.

 Climate Action!
 Immigration Action!
-Accountable Politicians! - Formerly named Senator Online and with a similar modus-operandi to VoteFlux but here’s the thing – plebiscitary politics tends towards mob rule.
-The shouty new name for this group presages that, hence me placing them here among the scary populists.
+Accountable Politicians! - Formerly named Senator Online and with a similar modus-operandi to VoteFlux but here’s the thing – plebiscitary politics tends populist.
+The shouty new name for this group presages that, hence me placing them here.

 Fraser Anning’s Conservative National Party - The former One Nation splinter group of our worst senator.
 This time you can cry 'fascist' and I will nod in agreement.